Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved ICF International at its Baton Rouge facility, reporting 200 affected workers.
+The biggest impact was at ICF International at its Baton Rouge facility, reporting 200 affected workers.
 Kenneth Gordon, USA followed with 83 workers.

 Trend & Outlook

-The data underscores a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.